okansungur/drafts/read8.md

 - Domain Layer: Brain of the system.Business rules are here.
 - Infrastructure Layer: Send message notifications, supports interaction with other layers.

+__Bounded Context__ : A logical boundary of a domain where particular terms and rules apply consistently.Should be owned by 1 team only.

 __Aggregate__:An agregate is a business functionality that encapsulates the business rules and it is not divisible any more.Create relationship between entity and value objects

 __Values__: Immutable objects like color,currency, coordinates.

+__Context Map__ : It is a visual representation of relationships between different contexts of the system

 __Domain Events__ :Domain events should be inside a domain.(publisher-subscriber)PipelinR.
 Used to notify other services when something happens.
 User logged in, opened a ticket, made a payment. etc.
 __Domain Services__ : Stateless services implements a piece of business logic.
+Domain services can publish domain events and can interact with other domain services.

+DDD has 2 phases Strategic phase and Tactical Phase.During strategic phase domain experts business analysts and developers gather  to brainstorm to identify business requirements and sharing knowledge..We call this an EventStorming session.Strategic domain design helps defining bounded contexts and defining microservices.

 __Strategic Phase__: Identify bounded contexts and map them out in context map.
 Event Storming with domain experts business analyst product owner and developers.